TandoorRecipes/recipes/docs/contribute/feature_contrib/Integration.md

 ```
 cookbook/tests/other/
 ```
-There you can create a test file `test_yourintegration.py` it is very important that it starts with "test_" as that is how pytest knows to run it as a test.
+There you can create a test file `test_yourintegration.py`.
+It is very important that it starts with "test_" as that is how pytest knows to run it as a test.

 For the text files that you will want to parse and test for your integration you can put them at:

 ```
 cookbook/test/other/test_data/your_integration/
 ```
 making your own folder for your test inputs there.
-When directing your tests to pull the files from that folder make sure to include the whole path starting at `cookbook`
+When directing your tests to pull the files from that folder make sure to include the whole path starting at `cookbook/`

 ## Creating an Integration Test with a Request object
 Like the filename, inside the file `test_yourintegration.py` pytest looks specifically for the functions that start with the string `test_` any function that does not have that prefex won't be run.
 This is useful if you want to define helper methods to your tests.